 - 3 Large Eggs, room temperature

-- 2 cups (400g, approximately 3 medium zucchinis) Grated Zucchini (do not drain excess liquid)
+- 2 cups Grated Zucchini (do not drain excess liquid), approximately 3 medium zucchinis

-- 1, 12 ounce Bag of Semi-Sweet (or Milk) Chocolate Chips, divided (8 ounces or 227 grams for the bread mixture, remaining 4 ounces or 113 grams for topping)
+- 12 oz Semi-Sweet Chocolate Chips, divided (8 oz or 227 grams for the bread mixture, remaining 4 oz or 113 grams for topping)

 - Generously spray 2 bread loaf tins with a flour-based baking spray or grease with vegetable shortening and lightly flour.
 Set aside.
 See my Quick Tips and Recommended Baking Tools above for adding a parchment paper sling to help remove the bread loaves after baking.